 Interviewing Isis King

 “I write for my school paper and I want to be a writer like you someday,” a high school junior named Evie told me last Friday.
 “But I have to transition first.”

-I was just like Evie, a high school junior who happened to be transgender.
-I was a year into my cross-hormone therapy, watching myself mature into the woman I always dreamt of myself being.
+I was just like Evie, a high school junior who happened to be a trans girl.
+I was a year into my medical transition, watching myself mature into the woman I always say myself embodying.
 But I had other dreams beyond settling my gender-body incongruity.
 I wanted to be a writer, and I struggled with balancing my dreams of womanhood with my career goals.

-Hence, the duality of growing up transgender for today’s youth, the theme of my talk as part of a panel of career (trans)women at New York’s Hetrick-Martin Institute.
+Hence, the duality of growing up transgender or transsexual for today’s youth, the theme of my talk as part of a panel of career trans women of color at New York’s Hetrick-Martin Institute.

 I could make out parts of the chatter as a result of my entrance.
 Some teens recognized me from my It Gets Better video as I took a seat in the back of the room with Aaron, who was fussing with his camera ensuring he got shots from the event.
 “Oooooh, she’s fierce, darling!”
 I heard one young man in the back of the room snap.

 It was then that I started pitting in my nude-colored sheath.
-Yeah, there goes my fabulosity.
+Yeah, there goes my ferocity.

 I felt guilty for being a distraction, as I was only a small part of Ayana’s “Woman in Me” program, a seminar she designed specifically to educate young transgender women about leading healthy lives.
 She and the center’s coordinator Bali White had invited me — along with America’s Next Top Model Isis King, Vivienne Morgan and trans activist Danielle King — to speak about my adolescent journey to womanhood and my subsequent career as a writer and editor.